LaurentRDC/dissertation/content/scattering.md

         & = \sum_i f_{e,i}(\vect{q}) e^{-i \vect{q} \cdot \vect{r}_i}
     \label{eq:scattering-potential-crystal}
 \end{align}
+The scattering form factor for each atom $\set{f_{e,i}}$ are not in general equal to the single-atom scattering form factors of @eq:scattering-affe.
+This difference may explain, for example, why the diffraction intensity for the $(222)$ reflection is visible in diamond[@Bragg1920] and silicon[@Keating1971].

 ```{.matplotlib #fig:scattering-polonium-example file="figures/scattering/polonium.py" caption="Calculated scattering potential and associated scattering amplitude for an abstract crystal. **a)** Electrostatic potential $V(\vect{x})$ in the $z=0$ plane.
 The two in-plane lattice vectors $\vect{a}_1$ and $\vect{a}_2$ are shown; lattice vector $\vect{a}_3$ points out of the page. **b)** Scattering amplitude $f(\vect{q})$ associated with the electrostatic potential shown in a).
 The periodic nature of the potential in real-space creates a structure in reciprocal space called the *reciprocal lattice*."}
 ```

 @eq:scattering-potential-crystal has historically been called the *static structure factor*, named thus because the atomic positions are assumed to be fixed.
 This stands in contrast to the *dynamic structure factor* discussed below in @sec:diffuse-scattering.
 A visual representation of the scattering potential of a crystal is helpful.
-Consider the example of a crystal of Polonium, consists in a Pu atom at the every vertex of a rectangular prism of dimensions \SI{5 x 3 x 3}{\angstrom}.
+Consider the example of an abstract crystal, consisting in an atom at the every vertex of a rectangular prism of dimensions \SI{5 x 3 x 3}{\angstrom}.
 The calculated electrostatic potential of this arrangement along the unit cell base is shown in @fig:scattering-polonium-example a).
 The lattice vectors $\vect{a}_1$ and $\vect{a}_2$ are indicated, with $\vect{a}_3$ being aligned out of the page.
 The periodic nature of this scattering potential is demonstrated by calculating the resulting scattering amplitude $f_e(\vect{q})$ from @eq:scattering-amplitude-q, which is shown in @fig:scattering-polonium-example b).
 The periodicity in spatial-frequency-space, also called *reciprocal space*, is evident, and forms a *reciprocal lattice*, formally defined in the next section.

 From @eq:scattering-intensity and @eq:scattering-amplitude-q, the measured diffracted intensity is:
 $$
     I(\vect{q}) = \frac{m_e^2}{4 \pi^2 \hbar^4 r^2} \left| \sum_i f_{e,i}(\vect{q}) e^{-i \vect{q} \cdot \vect{r}_i} \right|^2
-$${#eq:scattering-diffracted-intensity-zero-temp}
+    \label{eq:scattering-diffracted-intensity-zero-temp}
+$$
 This is the standard result for the diffracted intensity being proportional to the square of the static structure factor[@Warren1990intensity;@Kittel1996intensity;@Fultz2002intensity;@Kirkland2010intensity].

 ### The reciprocal lattice